sputnik516/MarketMaker_demo/README.md

 Stock Market simulation

-This is a simulation of a market-maker algorithm.
-Prices are simulated assuming the Random Walk Theory.
-The algorithm uses historical data to decide prices and sizes of offers to send to the market.
-It also maintains a simulated order book, selecting best bids and offers.
-Finally, it adjusts for expected market impact.
+This is a simulation of a stock market.
+There are many participants (traders) sending their buy and sell offers.
+We will run a trading strategy that analyses these offers and decides which to trade on.

-Once offers are taken, the algorithm maintains a position within risk parameters, and attempts to liquidate it at a profit.
+Prices follow the "market" price but have enough variation to simulate actual market mechanics.
+Our strategy will enter a position when it sees an attractive risk / reward, attempt to exit it at a profit, and maintain it's size within preset risk constraints.
+If it is carrying too much risk on the long / short side, it will begin unwinding the position.

 Requires: